Star Trek: Picard season 3: Casting

 Matalas stated in late May that the season's villain was portrayed by a well-known actor who had not appeared in Star Trek before, and said they had given "one of the all-time great Star Trek villain performances".
 That June, Burton revealed that his daughter Mica had been cast as one of La Forge's daughters in the season.
 In August, Matalas said there would be more "legacy characters" appearing in the season beyond the main Next Generation cast.
 The writers considered including a grown-up version of the Star Trek: Voyager character Naomi Wildman for a specific sequence that was ultimately deemed too expensive to film.
 Also that month, Denise Crosby said her Next Generation character Tasha Yar would appear in the season, despite the actress previously stating that she was not involved in the series during filming.
 Matalas soon confirmed that the character would appear in the season as a reference to her Next Generation role.
-At New York Comic-Con in October, Amanda Plummer was revealed to be portraying the season's villain, Vadic.
+At New York Comic Con in October, Amanda Plummer was revealed to be portraying the season's villain, Vadic.
 Her father Christopher Plummer had previously played an unrelated Star Trek villain, General Chang in the film Star Trek VI: The Undiscovered Country (1991).
 Additionally, Daniel Davis was announced to be reprising his Next Generation role as a sentient hologram of Arthur Conan Doyle's literary character Professor Moriarty, Mica Burton's casting as La Forge's youngest daughter Alandra was confirmed, and Ashlei Sharpe Chestnut was revealed to be portraying La Forge's oldest daughter Sidney.

 In January 2023, Ed Speleers was announced as playing a new series regular.
 This was revealed to be Jack Crusher, the son of Picard and Beverly Crusher.
 At the same time, Todd Stashwick was revealed to have a recurring role as the captain of the USS Titan, Liam Shaw.
-Stashwick previously starred in Matalas's series 12 Monkeys and also had a guest role in Star Trek: Enterprise.
+Stashwick previously starred in 12 Monkeys and also had a guest role in Star Trek: Enterprise.
 Other members of the Titan crew include Chestnut as helm officer Sidney La Forge, Stephanie Czajkowski as Vulcan science officer T'Veen, Joseph Lee as Bajoran tactical officer Matthew Arliss Mura, and Jin Maley as Haliian communications officer Kova Rin Esmar.
 Thomas Dekker, who portrayed Picard's imaginary son Thomas in the film Star Trek Generations (1994) and had a guest role in Voyager, appears as a Changeling posing as the criminal Titus Rikka.